-- a) High-Voltage A circuit involving a potential of not more than 600 volts and having circuit characteristics in excess of those of a low-voltage circuit. - b) Low-Voltage A circuit involving a potential of not more than 30 volts ac (42.4 volts peak) or 30 volts direct current (dc), and supplied by: - 1) A primary battery, - 2) A National Electrical Code, ANSI/NFPA 70-1990, standard Class 2 transformer, or - 3) A combination of a transformer and fixed impedance which, as a unit, complies with all performance requirements for a Class 2 transformer. - 3.5 CONSOLE-TYPE ROOM AIR CONDITIONER An assembly designed for installation in or adjacent to the room, zone, or space to be conditioned.
+- a) High-Voltage A circuit involving a potential of not more than 600 volts and having circuit characteristics in excess of those of a low-voltage circuit. - b) Low-Voltage A circuit involving a potential of not more than 30 volts ac (42.4 volts peak) or 30 volts direct current (dc), and supplied by: - 1) A primary battery, - 2) A National Electrical Code, ANSI/NFPA 70, standard Class 2 transformer, or - 3) A combination of a transformer and fixed impedance which, as a unit, complies with all performance requirements for a Class 2 transformer.

+- 3.5 CONSOLE-TYPE ROOM AIR CONDITIONER An assembly designed for installation in or adjacent to the room, zone, or space to be conditioned.
 It may provide free air delivery or air distribution by means of collars, sleeves, or the like, having a single air inlet and single air discharge opening.
-Air-cooled units may be provided with collars or sleeves extending through a wall, floor, or roof for condenser air inlet and discharge. - 3.6 DESIGN PRESSURE The maximum allowable working pressure for which the room air conditioner is designed. - 3.7 ENCLOSURE That part of a room air conditioner which by itself or in conjunction with barriers: - a) Renders inaccessible all or any parts of the unit that may otherwise present risk of electric shock,

-- b) Reduces the risk of contact with parts which may cause injury to persons, and/or - c) Prevents propagation of flame initiated by electrical disturbances occurring within the unit. - 3.8 FUNCTIONAL PART A part other than an enclosure or structural part which is necessary for the intended operation of the unit. - 3.9 IN-WALL TYPE ROOM AIR CONDITIONER An assembly designed for installation in and extending through a prepared wall opening. - 3.10 MODULAR CONSTRUCTION A type of design used with in-wall and console room air conditioners which permits individual sections of the unit, such as the enclosure, cooling system, heater-blower assembly, and the like, to be shipped separately from the factory as needed at the point of installation.
-See also 5.3. - 3.11 PRESSURE VESSEL Any refrigerant-containing receptacle of a refrigerating system other than evaporators [each separate section of which does not exceed 1/2 cubic feet (0.014 m) of refrigerant containing volume], evaporator coils, compressors, condenser coils, controls, headers, pumps, and piping. - 3.12 STRUCTURAL PART A part used in such manner that failure of the part may present a risk of electric shock or unintentional contact with moving parts. - 3.13 ULTIMATE STRENGTH The highest stress level which a refrigerant-containing component can tolerate without rupture. - 3.14 WINDOW-TYPE ROOM AIR CONDITIONER An assembly provided with mounting hardware designed for installation in a window.
+Air-cooled units may be provided with collars or sleeves extending through a wall, floor, or roof for condenser air inlet and discharge. - 3.6 DESIGN PRESSURE The maximum allowable working pressure for which the room air conditioner is designed. - 3.7 ENCLOSURE That part of a room air conditioner which by itself or in conjunction with barriers: - a) Renders inaccessible all or any parts of the unit that may otherwise present risk of electric shock, - b) Reduces the risk of contact with parts which may cause injury to persons, and/or - c) Prevents propagation of flame initiated by electrical disturbances occurring within the unit. - 3.8 FUNCTIONAL PART A part other than an enclosure or structural part which is necessary for the intended operation of the unit. - 3.9 IN-WALL TYPE ROOM AIR CONDITIONER An assembly designed for installation in and extending through a prepared wall opening. - 3.10 MODULAR CONSTRUCTION A type of design used with in-wall and console room air conditioners which permits individual sections of the unit, such as the enclosure, cooling system, heater-blower assembly, and the like, to be shipped separately from the factory as needed at the point of installation.
+See also 5.3. - 3.11 PRESSURE VESSEL Any refrigerant-containing receptacle of a refrigerating system other than evaporators [each separate section of which does not exceed 1/2 cubic feet (0.014 m3) of refrigerant containing volume], evaporator coils, compressors, condenser coils, controls, headers, pumps, and piping. - 3.12 STRUCTURAL PART A part used in such manner that failure of the part may present a risk of electric shock or unintentional contact with moving parts. - 3.13 ULTIMATE STRENGTH The highest stress level which a refrigerant-containing component can tolerate without rupture. - 3.14 WINDOW-TYPE ROOM AIR CONDITIONER An assembly provided with mounting hardware designed for installation in a window. - 3.15 AFCI A device intended to mitigate the effects of arcing faults by functioning to deenergize the circuit where an arc-fault is detected.